Whistleblower fears for life as US arrest Malta bank chair

 If you already have an account click here to login.

 According to the Maltese authorities, Efimova had made false claims against the police and defrauded a bank.
-She is also accused by Cypriot authorities of embezzlement.
+She is also accused by Cypriot authorities of embezzlement, in a case dating back to 2014.
 She maintains her innocence and now fears for her life.

-Efimova had worked at the Maltese-registered Pilatus Bank, whose chair Ali Sadr Hashemi Nejad, was arrested by US authorities and charged on Tuesday for major tax evasion.
+Efimova had worked at the Maltese-registered Pilatus Bank, whose chair Ali Sadr Hashemi Nejad, was arrested by US authorities and charged on Tuesday for major tax evasion in a case dating back before it applied to operate in Malta.

 The Iranian-born Nejad, who purchased a St Kitts and Nevis passport from British firm Henley & Partners, faces 125 years in prison.

-Note: This article was updated at 12:52 on 21 March 2018 to reflect that the US case against Pilatus Bank chair Nejad dates back to 2011 and 2013 and that the Cypriot case against Maria Efimova dates back four years ago.